brevzin/cpp_proposals/2561_operator_try/operator-try.md

 There's a lot to like about exceptions.
 One nice advantage is the zero syntactic overhead necessary for propagating errors.
 Errors just propagate.
 You don't even have to know which functions can fail.

-We don't even need to declare variables to hold the results of `foo` and `bar`, we can even use those expressions inline:
+We don't even need to declare variables to hold the results of `foo` and `bar`, we can even use those expressions inline, knowing that we'll only call `format` if neither function throws an exception:

 ::: bq
 ```cpp